 Myth: Amplitude modulation (and other abnormalities) close to the Nyquist frequency

 If we increase the frequency of the sampled sine wave, we get less samples per period and the waveform looks more and more coarse.
 At a 44.1 kHz sampling rate between 10.25 kHz and 14.7 kHz we have less than 4 sample points per wave-period, above 14.7 kHz we have less than 3 samples per period.

 According to this myth, above and below any whole division of the sample-rate we get beats.
 The higher the frequency (or the lower the available sample-points per wave-period) the higher the amplitude of the beat.
 From approx. 18 kHz on we got a beat (amplitude-modulation) of 100%.
-Because the stairstep representation of the PCM waveform looks 'ugly' close to the Nyquist frequency (Fs/2), some folks believe that the signal contains additional frequencies below the Nyquist-frequency (which is originally not present in the signal).
+Because the stairstep representation of the PCM waveform looks distorted (and rather 'ugly') close to the Nyquist frequency (Fs/2), some folks believe that the signal contains additional frequencies below the Nyquist-frequency (which is originally not present in the signal).

 For spectral analysis a spectrum analyzer is a much better tool than an oscilloscope.
 Short-time FFT (optimal window length: 10-20 msec) will tell us everything about the waveform: the spectral components, and any kind of possible amplitude modulation.

 What we will see?
 Due to the sampling new harmonics (image frequencies) are created.
 If the sampling is done according to the sampling theory, then these harmonics are above the Nyquist frequency and they can be filtered out.
 If the reconstruction filter is missing (as in the case of the output of unfiltered non-oversampling DACs), then these image frequencies may cause 'amplitude modulation like' effects in the waveform.
 In other words we can see some amplitude modulation in the waveform, but we can't hear it because the image frequencies are above 22.05 kHz.